Cornish Coastal Challenge Weekend – Walk to Britain’s most southerly point MARCH I APRIL I MAY I JUNE I OCTOBER I NOVEMBER

 There is a special sense of wildness and isolation on the Peninsula, notably along Mullion and Predannack Cliffs which are part of the Lizard National Nature Reserve.
 Here rare heathers and wildflowers grow, adding to the colour and drama of the spectacular views.
 It is no surprise that the white sand and turquoise sea of Kynance Cove has been recognised as being part of an Area of Outstanding Natural Beauty, and the seas are particularly dramatic at high tide, and even more so on a windy day.

 The Lizard Peninsula is also known for its banks of pink and yellow flowered Hottentot Fig and its serpentine granite, which is a dark green rock veined with red and white, and, of course, the symbol of Cornwall: the chough.
-13.4 miles (21.6 km)
+We spend the night in Mullion.

 You will just walk with your day sack and packed lunch.
 Your evening bag will be transported to the next destination.